Eve-of-Darkness/db-public/README.md

 To use this database download and run concat.exe in Windows or concat in Linux.
 This will combine the json files into a single script that you can run against an already made database.

 ## Update Existing database
-To update an existing data without loosing any characters, accounts or server settings run the following use concat.exe for your respective platform with the '--update-only' flag.
+To update an existing database without loosing any characters, accounts or server settings run the following use concat.exe for your respective platform with the '--update-only' flag.
 Example:
 ```
 concat --update-only